-Are you one of the 5.2 million seniors who are eligible for SNAP but are not enrolled?
+Are you one of the five million seniors who are eligible for SNAP but are not enrolled?
 Connecticut has one of the highest costs of living, so eating healthy can be a challenge.
 SNAP (Supplemental Nutrition Assistance Program) helps eligible individuals stretch their dollars at grocery stores and farmers markets.

 Staying healthy is important.
 You can eat nutritious meals, even if you're on a tight budget.
 SNAP can be used to buy the food you need at both grocery stores and farmers markets.
 Many farmers markets even double your benefit!